-“The prospective technical capabilities are extraordinary,” says Joel McGuinness, CEO and creative director, Geelong Arts Centre.
+“The prospective technical capabilities are extraordinary,” said Joel McGuinness, CEO and creative director, Geelong Arts Centre.
 “We have worked with world leaders to design these spaces, pushing the boundaries of what theatre spaces will need now and what they can be for the future.”

 Working with ARM Architecture for the combined client team of Geelong Arts Centre, Development Victoria and Creative Victoria, Charcoalblue provided comprehensive auditorium design and theatre planning scope, alongside a full suite of technical design for all performing spaces.
-These include The Story House, a flexible theatre for drama, music and dance, and a unique, flexible-format warehouse space known as the Open House, suitable for a multitude of configurations and events.
+These include The Story House, a flexible theatre for drama, music and dance, and a flexible-format warehouse space known as the Open House, suitable for a multitude of configurations and events.

-“These two amazing and unique theatres will change the landscape and expectations about not only what flexibility can mean, but also what a regional arts centre is capable of,” says Erin Shepherd, associate director, Charcoalblue.
+“These two amazing and unique theatres will change the landscape and expectations about not only what flexibility can mean, but also what a regional arts centre is capable of,” said Erin Shepherd, associate director, Charcoalblue.

-“From the beginning to the end, this project has revolved around the exploration of new possibilities and innovation in what regional theatre in Australia can be, whether by the client’s aspirations for the community, performers and audiences or the striving of ARM Architecture to embed a sense of place and country into every detail, together with Charcoalblue’s global theatre design perspective, we all collaborated to produce exciting new spaces, each unique and filled with that potential to take Australian performance to the next level,” says Eric Lawrence, managing director, Charcoalblue.
+“From the beginning to the end, this project has revolved around the exploration of new possibilities and innovation in what regional theatre in Australia can be, whether by the client’s aspirations for the community, performers and audiences or the striving of ARM Architecture to embed a sense of place and country into every detail, together with Charcoalblue’s global theatre design perspective, we all collaborated to produce exciting new spaces, each unique and filled with that potential to take Australian performance to the next level,” said Eric Lawrence, managing director, Charcoalblue.